 Information from a Will Contest Law Firm Bucks County, PA Locals Recommend

 Some wills contain a clause known in legal terms as “in terrorem” or “no contest” in layman’s terms.
 Many people are not familiar with this clause and how it can affect their or another person’s inheritance.
 There are also questions about the enforceability of this clause.
 If you have questions or concerns about a no contest clause in a will, talk to us at Klenk Law We are a will contest law firm with a team of experienced lawyers who have helped many of our fellow community members in Bucks County.
-A will contest lawyer from our will contest law firm in Bucks County, PA can meet with you at no charge for a brief consultation that may offer you the guidance you need to make informed decisions about how to move forward.
+A will contest lawyer from our will contest law firm in Bucks County; PA can meet with you at no charge for a brief consultation that may offer you the guidance you need to make informed decisions about how to move forward.

-When a will contains this clause, and a beneficiary violates the intention of the provision, the recipient may be subject to losing all or a portion of the inheritance that was specified in the will.
+When a will contains this clause, and a beneficiary violates the intention of the provision, the recipient may be subject to losing all or a portion of the inheritance specified in the will.

 Every case is different because the circumstances and variables differ.
 Is someone challenging a will?
 If so, we can help guide you to enforce your rights.
 Are you writing your own will, and worry about a will contest?
 If so, we can help guide you to help prevent the will contest.

 At Klenk Law, our legal team of trusted will contest lawyers has helped many people who were challenged with estate issues and estate planning.
 Call us today and make an appointment for a complimentary case review with one of our trusted will contest lawyers.